 Please visit the website below for more information & to make contact.

 Alcohol and You – self help guide.

 Somerset Partnership have put together self help guides on a number of topics including ‘Alcohol and You’.
 See link below.

 Somerset Drug and Alcohol Service offers free, confidential advice and support to anyone whose life is being adversely affected by drug and/or alcohol use.
 They offer help to anyone whatever their age, as well as their partners, other family members and friends.
-You can contact the service on our 24/7 service number below or drop into your nearest local SDAS Hub.
+You can contact the service on the number below; opening hours are Monday to Friday 9-5.